-2. 2.
-WATER QUALITY NEED - 30 POINTS DII RECTIONS EXPLANATION • Answer 2A by identifying whether the primary water resource that will be addressed by the project is groundwater or surface water.
-Projects may address water quality needs associated with restoration and/or protection of surface water or ground water. • Answer 2B by selecting the category which best identifies the water quality need addressed by the project.
+2. WATER QUALITY NEED - 30 POINTS DIRECTIONS EXPLANATION Answer 2A by identifying whether the primary water resource that will be addressed by the project is groundwater or surface water.
+Projects may address water quality needs associated with restoration and/or protection of surface water or ground water.
+Answer 2B by selecting the category which best identifies the water quality need addressed by the project.
 Water quality need categories are defined below.
-This question deals with consistency of the project with DNR priorities, and the water quality needs of the surface or ground water resource affected by the proposed project • The answer options for question 2B are populated based on the applicant's answer to question 1, therefore question 1 must be answered before answering this question.
-Only one category can be selected for each project. • Answer 2C by selecting the primary pollutant(s) that must be controlled to address the water quality need selected in 2B.
+The answer options for question 2B are populated based on the applicant's answer to question 1, therefore question 1 must be answered before answering this question.
+Only one category can be selected for each project.
+This question deals with consistency of the project with DNR priorities, and the water quality needs of the surface water or groundwater resource affected by the proposed project.
+For more information on the Watershed Protection Priority, which is based on the Healthy Watersheds/High-Quality Waters Assessment: https://dnr.wisconsin.gov/topic/SurfaceWater/HQW.html Answer 2C by selecting the primary pollutant(s) that must be controlled to address the water quality need selected in 2B.
 The answer options for this question are populated based on the applicant's answer to 2A and 2B, therefore 2A and 2B must be answered before answering 2C.
-If "other" pollutant is selected for this question, enter the name of the pollutant. • Answer question 2D, by selecting the primary pollutant(s) that will be addressed by the project.
+If "other" pollutant is selected for this question, enter the name of the pollutant.
+Answer question 2D, by selecting the primary pollutant(s) that will be addressed by the project.
 The answer options for this question are populated based on the applicant's answer to 2C therefore 2C must be answered before this question.
 The proposed project must control one or more of the NPS pollutants identified as needing to be controlled to address water quality priority selected in 2B.

-SCORING Surface Water Categories Points EPA-Approved TMDL or DNR approved and submitted to EPA Wisconsin Statewide Nutrient Reduction Strategy - Top Watershed for Phosphorus Vulnerable Healthy Watersheds TMDL in Development 303(d)/Impaired Water listed for Total Suspended Solids (TSS) or Total Phosphorus (TP), caused by nonpoint sources Outstanding & Exceptional Water Resources (ORW/ERW) 303(d)/Impaired Water listed for pollutant other than TSS/TP, caused by nonpoint source Other Areas of Special Natural Resource Interest (ASNRI) Surface Water Quality Groundwater Categories Exceeds Groundwater Enforcement Standard (ES) Statewide Nutrient Reduction Strategy - Top Watershed for Nitrates Exceeds Groundwater Preventative Action Limit (PAL) 25 Groundwater Susceptible to Contamination by Ag NPS Pollutants 10
+Surface Water Categories Points EPA-Approved TMDL or DNR approved and submitted to EPA Wisconsin Statewide Nutrient Reduction Strategy - Top Watershed for Phosphorus Watershed Protection Priority TMDL in Development 303(d)/Impaired Water listed for Total Suspended Solids (TSS) or Total Phosphorus (TP), caused by nonpoint sources 25 Outstanding & Exceptional Water Resources (ORW/ERW) 303(d)/Impaired Water listed for pollutant other than TSS/TP, caused by nonpoint source 20 Other Areas of Special Natural Resource Interest (ASNRI) Surface Water Quality 10 Groundwater Categories Points Exceeds Groundwater Enforcement Standard (ES) tatewide Nutrient Reduction Strategy - Top Watershed for Nitrates Exceeds Groundwater Preventative Action Limit (PAL) 25 Groundwater Susceptible to Contamination by Ag NPS Pollutants 10